vtrnnhlinh/vtrnnhlinh.github.io/_drafts/ithya-in-system.md

 For productivity, it has 3 main features: Timer, Tasks and Journal.
 The Journal feature is kinda useless, I only use it to reset the Task list.
 The Timer feature will make it duplicates with the Pomodoro timer on TickTick.
 I decide to use Stopwatch on TickTick to start a big task, and with Ithya, I divide it into smaller tasks and use Pomodoro timer of Ithya.
 Listing out subtasks in Ithya is less frictional than on Ticktick due to its simplicity nature.

+> insert pic I use it

+The music in this game/app is phenomenal, remember to wear your earphones when using it!
+The rain effect and the lofi is very calming and inspirational.
+When studying, I set to scene she studies at home or at library, then in break time I move to nature scene.
+I enjoy fantasizing myself in that lil cute girl!

+## Things can be improved

+The Journal feature is suck.
+Luckily I use Ticktick as main system and this is just a small fantasy motivating myself or I can scream.
+Heard that they will have a patch update to improve this soon

+Some statistic and chart will be satistifying and nice.
+More customization to the character like hair, skin color will be lovely but not necessary :laughing:

+---

+So that is all for the day!